-How Gum Grafting Works
+How Gum Grafting Works?

 Treatment varies according to which type of gum grafting is decided upon, but all treatment follows the below basic steps.